 - WMU archives including yearbooks, photographs, catalogs, scrapbooks and more.

-Some of the unique items available for class visits at our Special Collections and Rare Book Room at Waldo Library include:
+Some of the items in our special collections available for class visits at the Zhang Legacy Collections Center include:

 - Medieval manuscripts, facsimiles and secondary works.

 - World War II serials (German and Allied), photographs and ephemera.

 Virtual reality lab visit

 From personal experiences with famous architecture to traveling the world and beyond, virtual reality offers significant potential in the areas of teaching, learning and research.
 Bring your class for a visit to the Virtual Reality Lab at Waldo Library and:

 - Travel the world with Google Earth VR.

 - Visit the Acropolis, Parthenon and Athenean Agora with Athenean Acropolis.

 - Explore the civic center of ancient Rome with Rome Reborn: The Roman Forum.

 - Experience life on board the International Space Station with Mission: ISS.